budkit/budkit-docs/README.md

 	$ composer install

-Next, create an index.php file in the directory in which you will like to create the docs e.g in your package docs folder.
+Next, create an index.php file in the directory where you intend to create/save the docs e.g in your package 'docs' folder.

 	<?php